dmsRosa6/Dns-Server/README.md

   Implements methods to read and write DNS packets, conforming to the format described in RFC 1035.

 - **RESTful API for Zone Management:**
-  Provides endpoints to create and retrieve DNS records using [Javalin](https://javalin.io/).
+  Provides endpoints to create and retrieve zones using [Javalin](https://javalin.io/).

 ## How It Works